Sarada (1973 film): Plot

 A psychiatrist visits a small village for a friend's marriage.
 Everyone thinks they have seen a ghost.
 The doctor soon finds out the reason.
 Sarada is an innocent village woman who likes everyone in the village and everyone in the village likes her.
 A doctor working in the village loves her.
 They marry after convincing her brother and village elders.
-One the day of their wedding, the doctor goes to attend an emergency patient.
+On the day of their wedding, the doctor goes to attend an emergency patient.
 The boat taking him capsizes in the river Godavari and he dies.
 Sarada loses her sanity and forgets everything.
-Her brother and other villagers acts as if her husband went missing and would return soon.
+Her brother and other villagers act as if her husband has gone missing and would return soon.
 Sarada believes the psychiatrist to be her missing husband.
 The psychiatrist was told her miserable story by the village elders.
 He find that the only way he can help her regain her sanity is by playing along with her madness and act as her husband.
 The psychiatrist brings them to the town and treats them.
 His wife realises the situation and cooperates with him.
 Finally after some time, she learns the truth and asks everyone to excuse her for troubling them.
-Sarada and her brother decides to return to the village.
+Sarada and her brother decide to return to the village.
 She dies in the hands of her brother while crossing the river.